 SLU Required Syllabus Statements

 In recognition that people learn in a variety of ways and that learning is influenced by multiple factors (e.g., prior experience, study skills, learning disability), resources to support student success are available on campus.
+The Student Success Center, a one-stop shop, which assists students with academic and career related services, is located in the Busch Student Center (Suite, 331) and the School of Nursing (Suite, 114).
 Students who think they might benefit from these resources can find out more about:

 • Course-level support (e.g., faculty member, departmental resources, etc.) by asking your course instructor.